 Contexts as Social Objects

 Recall our two other objections to contextual theories of social objects

 There are certain fundamental types of social objects which are analogous to axioms of a scientific theory in the sense that they themselves are so basic in the edifice of social ontology that they cannot themselves be seen as products of cognitive acts in anything like the way suggested by the counting as formula.

 Included in this set of basic social objects are contexts themselves, the very objects at the heart of the Searlean theory.
 Contexts, too, are social objects.
-The defenders of this theory are thus required to supply an account of the ontology of contexts which can be shown to be consistent with its reductionist program.
+The defenders of this theory are thus required to supply an account of the ontology of contexts that can be shown to be consistent with its reductionist program.

 Consider the following social fact